hellloxiaotian/ESRGCNN/README.md

 ## Image Super-resolution with An Enhanced Group Convolutional Neural Network is conducted by Chunwei Tian, Yixuan Yuan, Shichao Zhang, Chia-Wen Lin, Wangmeng Zuo, David Zhang, 2021.
 It is implemented by Pytorch.
 And this work is released in https://arxiv.org/pdf/2205.14548.
 This paper is reported by the 52CV at https://mp.weixin.qq.com/s/Y4SOhhkx9OvCBYAURAIRsw.
-This paper is accepted by the Nueral Networks in 2022.
+This paper is accepted by the Neural Networks in 2022.

 ## This paper uses group convolutions and residual operations to enhance deep and wide correlations of different channels to implement an efficient SR network.